tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 Let's take a look at how to use them, starting from embedding a normal Python REPL in your project.

+I wrote this post as I finally figured all this stuff out for an unreleased runtime for a new content-addressable language.
+Keep an eye on this space...

 Take a look at the [`code`](https://docs.python.org/3/library/code.html) docs as you follow along.